 TLD – Thermoluminescent Dosimeter

-A thermoluminescent dosimeter, abbreviated as TLD, is a passive radiation dosimeter, that measures ionizing radiation exposure by measuring the intensity of visible light emitted from a sensitive crystal in the detector when the crystal is heated.
-The intensity of light emitted is measure by TLD reader and it is dependent upon the radiation exposure.
-Thermoluminescent dosimeters was invented in 1954 by Professor Farrington Daniels of the University of Wisconsin-Madison.
-TLD dosimeters are applicable to situations where real-time information is not needed, but precise accumulated dose monitoring records are desired for comparison to field measurements or for assessing the potential for long term health effects.
+A thermoluminescent dosimeter, abbreviated as TLD, is a passive radiation dosimeter that measures ionizing radiation exposure by measuring the intensity of visible light emitted from a sensitive crystal in the detector when the crystal is heated.
+The intensity of light emitted is measured by the TLD reader, depending on the radiation exposure.
+Thermoluminescent dosimeters were invented in 1954 by Professor Farrington Daniels of the University of Wisconsin-Madison.
+TLD dosimeters apply to situations where real-time information is not needed.
+Still, precise accumulated dose monitoring records are desired for comparison to field measurements or for assessing the potential for long-term health effects.

 See also: TLD – Thermoluminescent Dosimeter